adorseyt/Dorsey-Tyler-Portfolio/CritiqueByDesign.md

 ## Step 5: Build the Solution

-### First Prototype
-We agreed that the original chart type was the most effective, but they still wanted to see a mockup of what that would look like before giving final feedback.
+We agreed that the original chart type was the most effective, so I focused on adding the other elements identified in Step 2.
 I used <a href="https://app.flourish.studio">Flourish</a>, because of its high level of customization and easily enbedded charts that can support dynamic text and pop-outs.

-I presented the following prototype to my reviewers.
-For my purposes, I maintained the new color scheme, reduced the specificity of the y-axis ticks, and placed the x-axis directly below (instead of between) the year they reference.
+I maintained the new color scheme, reduced the specificity of the y-axis ticks, and placed the x-axis directly below (instead of between) the year they reference.
 I switched out the key for Flourish's default line labels, and opted to give a title and subtitle that explicitly outlines the core focus and takeaways.
 I actively wanted Albania to appear in the title, for there to be a sense of direction (is the problem getting better or worse?), and that any changes could be automated for mass production.
 While I thought to make the y-axis more explicit, I actually chose to go in the opposite direction by simplifying it and adding the definition of the metric as a footnote.
 I added to the original citation a link to the databank and when the data was captured.
 I also leveraged Flourish's popouts, which makes it more interactive.

-Below is the prototype presented to the reviewers:
+The new version is presented below:
 <div class="flourish-embed flourish-chart" data-src="visualisation/8581708"><script src="https://public.flourish.studio/resources/embed.js"></script></div>